 - Next, stir in the lime juice and half of the chopped coriander.
 Continue to cook for another few minutes until the liquid has evaporated and you have a fairly thick mix.
 If the mix looks a little too dry, you can add more water or stock to loosen it up.
 Adjust the seasoning then turn off the heat and set aside.

 - Warm the tortillas according to package instructions.
-Once ready, add a heaped spoonful of the jackfruit filling to the centre and any other toppings you like (pico de gallo, guacamole etc. – see recipe notes).
-Sprinkle over some fresh coriander and serve.
+Once ready, add a heaped spoonful of the jackfruit filling to the centre of each and any other toppings you like (see serving suggestions for ideas).
+Sprinkle over chopped fresh coriander and serve.📸 See recipe steps >📖 Table of contents >

 Notes